gcruzgar/odflows/README.md

 As expected, reducing the data to households with a forwarding service favours more expensive moves, with around 30% increase in these rentals.
 The number of flats in the data also reduces significantly (10%).
 The changes are larger for rentals than sales, but these are relevant in both cases.

 ![sales_origin](img/sales_origin_total.png)
 **Figure 1.** Number of houses listed for sale in each LAD.
-There is more data available in certain LADs such as Leeds, Sheffield and Cornwall.
+There is more data available in certain LADs such as Leeds, Birmingham and Cornwall.

 ![sales_net](img/sales_net_total.png)
 **Figure 2.** Net moves (OD-sales) in each LAD.
 The distribution seen is quite unexpected as big cities are losing people whilst Cornwall still has a strong net movement.
 London has a negative internal number of moves as expected.